Frequently Asked Questions

 Do not attach any Schedule SSA to any filing with EFAST2.
-Rather, submit the most current year Form 8955-SSA to the IRS (along with all required attachments).
+Rather, submit the most current year Form 8955-SSA to the IRS.
 See IRS Retirement Plans Community - Form 5500 Corner for additional information.

 Do not send any penalty payments associated with a delinquent filing to EFAST2.
 Penalty payments to the IRS or made under the Department's Delinquent Filer Voluntary Compliance Program (DFVCP) must be submitted separately in accordance with the applicable requirement.

 The Form 5500 Selection Tool will help you to determine which version of the Form 5500 and which schedules you should use.

 Q4a: Can filers use the Form 5500-SF to file 2008 or prior year delinquent or amended return/reports?

 No. You may not file the Form 5500-SF for any 2008 or prior plan year return/report.
 Filers wishing to file or amend their plan year 2008 or prior Form 5500 must use the current Form 5500 to submit that return/report in accordance with the directions in FAQ 4.
 Required schedules must be included in accordance with the procedures described in FAQ 4.

 Filers wishing to file or amend their plan year 2008 or prior Form 5500-EZ must use the correct prior year paper version only and must file it with the IRS.
 Filing electronically using EFAST2 on a Form 5500 or Form 5500-SF is not allowed.
 Filers should contact the IRS at 1-877-829-5500 for further information.

 IFILE is the Form 5500 and Form 5500-SF annual return/report preparation and submission application that is on DOLís Website www.efast.dol.gov.